-Perhaps one of the biggest hurdles for a cannabis enthusiast to overcome in Europe is the huge degree to which laws vary from country to country.
+Perhaps one of the biggest hurdles for a CBD enthusiast to overcome in Europe is the huge degree to which laws vary from country to country.

-There is currently no European consensus on whether CBD should be legal or not, and therefore laws can differ greatly, even between countries that share a border.
+There is currently no consensus in Europe on whether CBD should be legal or not, and therefore laws can differ greatly, even between countries that share a border.

 With that in mind, Europe is one of the most liberal parts of the world when it comes to cannabis, marijuana and legalization.
 You can even use this coupon code here to save some money on cannabis products.